Multipath propagation: In wired media

 Multipath propagation is similar in power line communication and in telephone local loops.
 In either case, impedance mismatch causes signal reflection.

 High-speed power line communication systems usually employ multi-carrier modulations (such as OFDM or wavelet OFDM) to avoid the intersymbol interference that multipath propagation would cause.
 The ITU-T G.hn standard provides a way to create a high-speed (up to 1 gigabit per second) local area network using existing home wiring (power lines, phone lines, and coaxial cables).
 G.hn uses OFDM with a cyclic prefix to avoid ISI.
 Because multipath propagation behaves differently in each kind of wire, G.hn uses different OFDM parameters (OFDM symbol duration, guard interval duration) for each media.

 DSL modems also use orthogonal frequency-division multiplexing to communicate with their DSLAM despite multipath.
 In this case the reflections may be caused by mixed wire gauges, but those from bridge taps are usually more intense and complex.
 Where OFDM training is unsatisfactory, bridge taps may be removed.

 Mathematical modeling

 The mathematical model of the multipath can be presented using the method of the impulse response used for studying linear systems.

-Suppose you want to transmit a signal, ideal Dirac pulse of electromagnetic power at time 0, i.e.
+Suppose you want to transmit a single, ideal Dirac pulse of electromagnetic power at time 0, i.e.